aristanetworks/avd/ansible_collections/arista/avd/roles/cvp_tags/README.md

-# CVP Tags
+# cvp_tags

 ## Overview

-**cvp_tags** is a role that builds Tags to be added to Devices and Interfaces in CloudVision Portal.
+**cvp_tags** is a role that generates Tags to be added to Devices and Interfaces in CloudVision Portal.

-The **eos_config_deploy_cvp** role:
+The **cvp_tags** role:

-- Designed to configure CloudVision with fabric configlets & topology.
-- Deploy intended configlets to devices and execute pending tasks.
+- Generates `topology_hint` tags to assist CloudVision in generating a better Topology layout.
+- Generates any custom CloudVision tags defined in the group vars.
+- Genereate tags for interfaces to asssit with filtering/searching with CloudVision dashboards.
+- Defines the generated tags on CloudVision via the API.

 ## Role requirements